Expressive Power of Infinitary Logic and Absolute co-Hopfianity: Introduction

 Recently, Paolini and Shelah \cite[Theorem 1.3]{1214} constructed absolutely Hopfian torsion-free groups of any given size $\lambda$, thereby confirming Problem \ref{prob}(i) in positive direction.
-On the one hand, and as Hopfian and co-Hopfian groups are dual to each ether, one may predict that there is a connection between Problem \ref{prob} (i) and (ii).
+It seems in some sense that Hopfian and co-Hopfian groups are dual to each ether, one may predict that there is a connection between Problem \ref{prob} (i) and (ii).
 But, any such dual functor, may enlarge or collapse the cardinality of the corresponding groups, hence we can not use the ideas behind the duality to answer Problem \ref{prob}(ii).
 For example, Braun and Str\"ungmann \cite{independence_paper} showed that the existence of infinite abelian $p$-groups of size $\aleph_0 < |G| < 2^{\aleph_0}$ of the following types are independent of ZFC: \begin{itemize} \item[(a)] both Hopfian and co-Hopfian, \item[(b)] Hopfian but not co-Hopfian, \item[(c)] co-Hopfian but not Hopfian. \end{itemize}Also, they proved that the above three types of groups of size $2^{\aleph_0}$ exist in ZFC.

-On the other hand, there are some partial positive results in the direction of Problem \ref{prob} (ii).
-Here, we recall some of these.
 In \cite{Sh:110}, Shelah studied and coined the concept of a \emph{beautiful cardinal}, denoted by $\kappa_{\rm{beau}}$, which is a kind of Ramsey cardinal (see Definition \ref{beau}).
-This cardinal has an essential role in the study of absolutely co-Hopfian groups.
-Indeed, according to \cite{Sh:880}, for any infinite cardinal $\lambda < \kappa_{\rm{beau}}$, there is an absolutely endo-rigid abelian group, but if $\vert G \vert \geq \kappa_{\rm{beau}}$, then by \cite{Sh:678} it has non-trivial monomorphisms.
-Let us state the remaining part of Problem \ref{prob}:
+This cardinal has an essential role in the study of absolutely endorigid groups.
+Indeed, according to \cite{Sh:880}, for any infinite cardinal $\lambda < \kappa_{\rm{beau}}$, there is a torsion-free absolutely endorigid abelian group $G$ of size $\lambda$.
+By definition, for any morphism $f:G\to G$ there is an integer $n$ so that $f(g)= ng$ for all $g\in G$.
+In particular, if $G$ is co-Hopfian, then $G$ is divisible.
+For the remaining cardinals $\lambda \geq \kappa_{\rm{beau}}$ the existence of an absolutely endorigid group of size $\lambda$ is one of the most challenging problems in the theory infinite abelian groups.
+The (co-)Hopfian property easily can be extended to the context of modules over commutative rings and even to the context of sheaves over schemes.
+However, compared to the case of abelian groups, and up to our knowledge, there are very few results for modules.
+For example, a funny result of Vasconcelos \cite[1.2]{vo} says that any surjective $f:M\to M$ is an isomorphism, where $M$ is a noetherian module over a commutative and noetherian ring $R$.
+As a geometric sample, let $X$ be an algebraic variety over an algebraically closed field.
+If a morphism $f : X\to X$ is injective then a result of Ax and Grothendieck indicates that $f$ is bijective, see Serre's exposition \cite{ser}.